roxyrock/ProjectCatPhotoApp/README.md

 # Cat Photo App
 This project is part of a FreeCodeCamp workshop focused on foundational HTML.
-In this workshop, you we have learned how to work with basic HTML elements, including:
+In this workshop, we have learned how to work with basic HTML elements, including:
 - Headings (`<h1>` to `<h6>`)
 - Paragraphs (`<p>`)
 - Images (`<img>`)